Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 A few operators that earn their keep in real-time monitoring:

-If your query string starts to feel unwieldy, the search builder playground lets you construct one visually.
-Full operator coverage lives in the search operators reference.
+If your query string starts to feel unwieldy, the search builder playground lets you construct one visually and see the full operator set as you go.

 Push new tweets to Slack, Discord, or any HTTP endpoint